 According to the Agency for Healthcare Research and Quality, "minorities often receive poorer quality of care and face more barriers in seeking care” compared to Caucasians.

-In some localities, the disparity in care has reached a breaking point.
-Milwaukee County, Wisconsin recently declared racism a public health crisis.
+In some localities, the disparity in public health care has reached a breaking point.

 Will 2021 be the year that these issues are 100% resolved?